wonder-mice/d3-flame-graph/TASKS.md

 # Tasks

+- [ ] When DeckPage is removed need to call clean up handlers to remove listeners
+- [ ] When clicking in flatten tree, open roots of clicked node in new tab.
+- [ ] Looks like we are leaking tooltip hosting elements, since adding tabs add more of them, but after closing tabs tooltip hosting elements don't go away.
+- [ ] When disconnecting states subtree need to be careful, because this subtree will no be able to react on mouseUp events if it was disconncted in mouseDown handler.
+- [ ] Introduce concept of `current` traits for `Deck` and when setting traits only current traits for current active page change.
+- [x] Clicking on flatten node does strange thing
 - [x] Selection doesn't update correctly.
 When appearance changes, it's not clear whether list of changed nodes is complete or appearance was changed via other inputs too.
 - [x] hoverHighlightedNodes is a bad name (differs only by `ed` suffix).
 - [x] updateHoverHighlight() is a mess